Psy-Fer/interARTIC/docs/usage.md

 ### What happens if an error occurs during the run?

 If an **error** occurs during a run, a **red** notification will appear.
 You can either let the job continue to run, or click the ‘Abort’ button.
-Harmless errors sometimes occur in the ARTIC pipeline, so it may be worth waiting for the run to finish and then assessing your output.
+Harmless errors sometimes occur in the ARTIC pipeline (such as longshot failing), so it may be worth waiting for the run to finish and then assessing your output.
+If you have a negative control, it will fail, though in most cases won't make it past the QC/demux steps.
+The rest of the samples should be analysed just fine and display on the output page.

 A confirmation window will appear when you click on the ‘Abort’ button asking you to confirm that you wish to abort the current job and whether to delete the files created by the job.

 ### What happens when a job is completed?

 When a job is completed, a ‘Go to Output’ button will appear at the top of the page.
 Click the button to be redirected to the output page.
 This may take 10 or more seconds depending on how many samples were sequenced.
-The job will also be moved to the 'Completed Jobs' list on the home page where you can click on the job name and be redirected to the output page for that job.
+The job will also be moved to the 'Completed Jobs' list on the home page where you can click on the job name and be redirected to the progress page for that job.

 ## Output Page